francoisleroux16/MRN_Final/README.md

 Once the experimental data has been merged, use the 'make_big_array' function to generate an array containing all of the available data at each measurement point.
 Finally, use a 'get_Velocity' function to generate the velocity data from the array, and apply the function 'downwash_correction' on the function.
 Your velocity data is now generated for each sample point.
 Use 'basic_quiver' to plot the velocity data.

+#### NOTE
+Should the data be in the same shape as the data used in the experiment, i.e. 30x30 - simply run the single function 'run_all' - this will run everything and present the resulting quiver plot